 In addition to inventory, barcode labels can also be applied directly to documents.

 A barcode system keeps a business from making errors, and it does so by helping manufacturing run much more quickly and efficiently than ever before.
-Scanning one barcode might only save a few seconds, but those seconds add up over time.
+Scanning one barcode with a mobile handheld scanner might only save a few seconds, but those seconds add up over time.

 Barcode technology isn’t just for the corporate enterprises anymore.
 It’s available and affordable to organizations of all sizes.
 With proper planning, any business can benefit from a barcode system.